-The town of Feldberg is a scenic place known as “the Jewel of the Black Forest,” packed with ski resorts.
+The town of Feldberg is a ski resort known as “the Jewel of the Black Forest.”
 If you’d be here by chance, you must go to the summit and visit the Feldberg Tower.

 Feldberg is the highest place in all of Germany outside the Alps.
 It’s a place to visit to make a check on your bucket list.
 Here is the location of the Feldberg:

-While you are exploring the Black Forest, you might notice that it seems almost all the trees in the Black forest are the same: spruce trees.
+While exploring the Black Forest, you might notice that it seems almost all the trees in the Black Forest are the same: spruce trees.
 Well, it has to do something about what the Black Forest was in history.

 Today, we see the reforestation done.
 Intended or not, I think the spruces monocultures made the Black Forest looks even more beautiful… picturesque it is, don’t you agree?